COMMUNITY OVER MINING

 Victorian and Federal Government pretend they are managing PFAS stockpiles but photo evidence reveals workplace negligence and continued ongoing mismanagement to reduce potential PFAS exposures.

-old Country Fire Authority (CFA) shed in Plenty, Victoria (Australia) was to be demolished, ground levelled and one metre of topsoil spread across the surface to create a new peri-urban green wedge in Nillumbik Shire.
+An old Country Fire Authority (CFA) shed in Plenty, Victoria (Australia) was to be demolished, ground levelled and one metre of topsoil spread across the surface to create a new peri-urban green wedge in Nillumbik Shire.

 But, it was very disturbing to receive photos late Wednesday 7 December 2022 showing bottles (both empty & full) of the toxic PFOA and PFOS Aqueous Film Forming Foam (AFFF) out in the open, accessible to anyone walking by with no barriers erected around the site.
 As a concentrate, AFFF is toxic and deadly.